binafy/laravel-score/README.md

 ## Usage

-First of all, you need to use two traits:
+To enable scoring functionality, you need to use two traits:

+On the model giving the score (e.g. `User`):
 ```php
 use Binafy\LaravelScore\Traits\InteractWithScore;
 use \Illuminate\Database\Eloquent\Model;